 We are a values-based team committed to fostering a culture of inclusion, embracing diversity, and treating each other with respect.
 Our organizational values represent our expectations of how we work together to serve the University community and create a climate in which all staff can thrive and grow.

-The Diversity Committee has established overall goals in line with the university's Towards New Destinations initiative:
+The Diversity and Inclusion Council has established overall goals in line with the university's Towards New Destinations initiative:

-- Composition: Measure and improve pipeline or increased diversity within the four distinct job groups - Custodians/head custodians, Energy plant personnel, Grounds personnel, Transportation service representatives.
+- Composition: Measure and improve pipeline or increased diversity within the four distinct job groups - custodians/head custodians, energy plant personnel, grounds personnel and transportation service representatives.

 - Achievement: Develop processes to promote career advancement and/or professional development opportunities for FCS staff.